aymenfurter/microagents/README.md

 ## Current Challenges and Potential Improvements

-1. **Path Optimization**: The system sometimes fails to effectively discard non-functional evolutionary paths.
-Improving this mechanism is essential for more reliable results.
+1. **Path Optimization**: The system sometimes fails to effectively discard non-functional agents.

 2. **Performance and Parallelization**: Currently, parallel processing is not implemented.
 Enabling the testing of multiple prompt evolutions simultaneously could significantly enhance performance.